 In 1954 two big things happened at Nopeming, but only one could be seen.

 First, a chapel was added to the 1940 Chateau Addition.
-Here weekly services were held, along with the occasionally funeral.
-It may have even hosted weddings, though no records of such events can be found
+Here weekly services were held, along with the occasional funeral.
+It may have even hosted weddings, though no records of such events can be found.

 Second, the campus was becoming quiet.
 The few patients that arrived with TB were usually late cases that could not be treated, and for them Nopeming acted as a hospice.
 Because the incoming patients were quickly treated and discharged, or too sick to interact with others, Nopeming discontinued its patient-run hospital magazine.